csie-cloud/document/DVR.md

 Note:
 * This document assume that you have installed neutron successfully (refer to openstack installation guide).
 * This document install network node and controller node on single machine.
+* The configuration only supports tenant network type VXLAN.
+Using VLAN may require different configuration.

 Refer to this [guide](http://docs.openstack.org/liberty/networking-guide/scenario-dvr-ovs.html)